ray-vazquez/JavaScript2019/docs/InstallationGuideMac.md

 ### Quokka.js

-Quokka is a sandbox that lets you play with JavaScript.
+[Quokka.js](https://quokkajs.com/docs/?editor=vsc) is a sandbox that lets you play with JavaScript inside Visual Studio Code and other popular code editors.
 Search for _Quokka_ in the Extensions tab on the left and install _Quokka.js_.
 Once its installed, click on _Reload_.

 If Quokka prompts you to go Pro, select _'Community' features only_.